Yarrow and the Wounded Healer Archetype

 Thetis Entrusting Achilles to the Centaur Chiron by Pompeo Batoni (1708 - 1787)

 Yarrow’s genus comes from the Greek warrior, Achilles.
-According to the legend, Achilles’ mother bathed him in yarrow tea at birth to make him invincible, but (spoiler alert) was holding him by the heel while she dunked him.
+According to the legend, Achilles’ mother bathed him in yarrow at birth to make him invincible, but (spoiler alert) was holding him by the heel while she dunked him.
 Achilles often used yarrow on the battlefield to staunch the wounds of his soldiers, and lamented not having it at the time of his famed mortal wounding.
 In The Iliad, Homer writes that Achilles learned of the plant's healing properties from his tutor, Chiron.

 Son of Titan Kronos and Oceanid Philyra, Chiron was abandoned for having been born a centaur.
 He was found and raised by Apollo, who taught him healing arts, music and prophecy, while Apollo's twin sister Artemis taught him archery and hunting.
 Centaurs were rumored to be wild and unruly, but Chiron grew to be wise and kind.
 He excelled in all fields and went on to shine his light by teaching others, including Achilles, Heracles, Jason and Asclepius, the god of medicine himself.